-To pose a question: is a mental health disorder a disability?
-The answer to this question hinges on how disability is contextualized.
+So, I want to pose a question: is a mental health disorder a disability?
+I suspect the answer to this question hinges on how disability is contextualized.

 There are several ways of going about thinking about disability.
-To focus on the purely academic conversation out there in higher education today is limiting, but a great point of departure into a larger conversation.
+I want to focus on the purely academic conversation out there in higher education today.
 This framework casts disability and its study as a social construct.
-A mental illness, or a mental health disorder, would not be an impairment but a divergence or neurodivergence from the “norm” by a purely academic lens.
+A mental illness, or a mental health disorder, wouldn’t be an impairment but a divergence or neurodivergence from the “norm” by a purely academic lens.

 Many academics suggest these norms center around “ableism” or a belief within society, which privileges the existence of power differentials that suppress marginalized community members and their circumstances.
 Given this framework, there is no such thing as a mental illness, is there?
 Only the disorder, which these academics believe is rooted in the normative medical narrative dominating what the social influencers make out to be good mental health.
-The problem with disability studies and the predominant academic history surrounding mental illness runs deep.
+This is where my problem with disability studies and the predominant academic history surrounding mental illness is located.

 Underneath this prevailing academic version of mental illness is a silent minority in the University.
 These are the very sick, the chronic mentally ill, who know that their suffering extends beyond what social apparatuses define and fail to validate.
 These are the experiences of so many who understand their disorder for what it is, and still hate their symptoms because they are very real, very disabling.
-Folks are left without the support of the higher-ups in the discourse due to conflicting illness, disorder, and disability ideas.
+These folks are left without the support of the higher-ups in the discourse due to conflicting ideas of illness, disorder, and disability.

 Given.
 The disabilities narrative is incredibly empowering in the same way a veneer of confidence serves someone who is genuinely self-critical and self-loathing.
+Sure, I get it.
 The disability studies notion of impairment as a social construct allows people to externalize their self-doubt, even feelings of difference and possible shame from having a potential life long stigmatizing illness in a culture that privileges ability and means.

-1) Benefit from engaging in externalization (a word of caution as externalization can often be a way of avoidance or avoiding an issue directly that is causing more harm than good) because they are so narrow-focused in their perception.
+1) will benefit from engaging in externalization (a word of caution as externalization can often be a way of avoidance or avoiding an issue directly that is causing more harm than good,

-2) Live inside the walls of the academy.
-Outside the University, the disabilities narrative is often nonexistent (people outside of academia do not buy into the social construct theory because people have to live out their lives and with these impairments within their reality divorced of journal articles and spirited lectures in higher education.
+2) live inside the walls of the academy.
+Outside the University the disabilities narrative is often nonexistent (people outside of academia don’t buy into the social construct theory due to the fact people have to live out their lives and with these impairments within their reality divorced of journal articles and spirited lectures in higher education.

-The social security administration understands, thank god, mental illness can be an impairment.
-The social security administration (SSA) and disability benefits department does not care about social constructivism.
+The social security administration understands, thank god, that my mental illness is an impairment.
+The social security administration (SSA) and disability benefits department doesn’t care about social constructivism.
 Why?
 Because SSA is not bound up in the metaphysical world.
 All of us here in the real world need money to pay bills and medical care to pay for our mental illnesses.

 Odd.
 If mental illness is just a social construct, why isn’t Social Security Administration out there doing social campaigns?
 Instead, they are dolling out the necessary money for the treatment of serious illnesses.

-This writer is also grateful for therapists, and other clinicians know social constructivism is only part of the picture.
+Furthermore, I am also grateful people like my therapist and other clinicians know social constructivism is only part of the picture.
 It is not an explanation for every aspect of divergence in culture, mental health, or otherwise.
-I am suggesting the disabilities studies contextualizing mental illness, disorder, or problems are limited.
-However, it’s also monolithic and very much dismissive of the realities out there in the world outside the gates of the University.
+I am suggesting the disabilities studies contextualizing of mental illness, disorder, or problems is not only limited, but it’s also monolithic and very much dismissive of the realities out there in the world outside the gates of the University.